blues/app-accelerators/58-commercial-grease-interceptor-level-monitor/README.md

 > This reference application is intended to provide inspiration and help you get started quickly.
 It uses specific hardware choices that may not match your own implementation.
 Focus on the sections most relevant to your use case.
 If you'd like to discuss your project and whether it's a good fit for Blues, [feel free to reach out](https://blues.com/contact-sales/).

 A [truck-roll reduction](https://blues.com/truck-roll-reduction/) device for pumping providers who service **commercial grease interceptors**.
+A waterproof ultrasonic distance sensor installed in the access cover reports fill level over cellular every 15 minutes; when the level reaches a threshold, an alert dispatches immediately to Notehub.
+Trucks are routed on actual condition, not a fixed calendar.

+**What you'll have at the end:** A weatherproof wall-mounted enclosure with a Notecarrier CX + Notecard Cell+WiFi that samples a DFRobot ultrasonic sensor every 15 minutes, publishes daily summaries and threshold alerts to Notehub, and lets you tune alert thresholds and sample intervals via fleet-level environment variables without re-flashing.

-A waterproof ultrasonic distance sensor installed in the access hatch reports fill level over cellular, so trucks are dispatched on actual condition — not a calendar. **This reference implementation is scoped to hydromechanical (HGI) and batch-collection interceptors without a fixed outlet weir** — geometries where the liquid surface rises predictably with FOG accumulation, making fill percentage a direct proxy for pump-out urgency.
+**This reference implementation is scoped to hydromechanical (HGI) and batch-collection interceptors without a fixed outlet weir** — geometries where the liquid surface rises predictably with FOG accumulation, making fill percentage a direct proxy for pump-out urgency.
 See §1 and §9 before deploying on a conventional constant-level gravity interceptor where a fixed weir holds the surface height independent of FOG-layer depth.

 ## 1. Project Overview